KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 Our implementation uses many of the key ideas put forth by the Interledger team, and at the same time we depart in several significant ways.
 Those who are curious for specific details on this topic can explore the open-source code in the respective repositories.

 The important takeaway is that the Antara framework encompasses several underlying technologies, one of which is CryptoConditions (CC).
-This technology allows a developer to add arbitrary logical conditions and fulfillments to their Smart Chain, and to rely on the consensus mechanism to ensure state integrity in a decentralized environment.
+This technology allows a developer to add arbitrary logical conditions and fulfillment to their Smart Chain, and to rely on the consensus mechanism to ensure state integrity in a decentralized environment.

 #### CryptoConditions Depends Upon Transactions and Booleans